 Arsenic data are presented in Figures 2.25a, b and c.
-The data, especially for Wet Well 2 (and other sites to a lesser extent) show a distinct increasing trend.
+The data for Wet Well 2 shows a distinct increasing trend.
 As arsenic-bearing minerals such as tetrahedrite/tennantite (and to a lesser extent pyrite) weather, the arsenic that is released is typically co-precipitated with iron oxy-hydroxides.
 As the pile grows, reducing conditions overtake areas that were once oxidizing.
 This was particularly true as the water table rose following removal of the temporary PVC cover that was placed on the pile in 1995 (removal began in 1997).
 Dissolution of oxyhydroxides (and possibly sulfates) is expected as the waters respond to the changing redox conditions.
-This will contribute arsenic (and iron) to the drainage water.
+This will contribute arsenic and iron (Figures 2.30a, b and c) to the drainage water.
 Arsenic concentrations in the drainage will therefore decrease when redox conditions in the pile stabilize (e.g. with closure and capping of the pile).

 Figure 2.26a, b and c shows the concentration of zinc from the monitoring sites.
 Zinc levels from the saturated zone of the pile continue to remain low (Figure 2.26b), a result of sulfate reduction, which promotes zinc sulfide precipitation.
-The zinc concentration in MW-T-02-06, along with the lower alkalinity, suggest that sulfate reduction may not yet be occurring in this portion of the west buttress.
-Placement of argillite on the outer slopes of the West Buttress has also led to higher zinc concentrations in Wet Well 3 from surface runoff flushing of this newly placed material.
-In 2003, the zinc concentration in this wet well returned to within historical limits, and remained similar in 2004.
-The two 20 foot suction lysimeters showed zinc concentrations between 400 - 1600 ppb (SL-02-05, SL-02-07), and the two 40 foot lysimeters (SL-02-04, SL-02-06) had zinc concentrations less that 50 ppb (Figure 2.26c).
+The zinc concentration in MW-T-02-06 in 2003 and 2004, along with the lower alkalinity, suggest that sulfate reduction may not yet have been occurring in this portion of the west buttress.
+However, the April 2005 data showed a significant decrease in the concentration of zinc (from an average of 1,000 μg/l to less than 10 μg/l).
+This sample also showed an increase in pH, an increase in sulfate and a decrease in manganese.
+Placement of argillite on the outer slopes of the West Buttress has also led to higher zinc concentrations in Wet Well 3 from surface runoff flushing of this material when it was initially placed.
+In 2003, the zinc concentration in this wet well returned to within historical limits, and remained similar in 2004 and 2005.
+The two 20 foot suction lysimeters showed zinc concentrations between 400 - 2,000 μg/l (SL-02-05, SL-02-07), and the two 40 foot lysimeters (SL-02-06) had zinc concentrations less that 50 μg/l (Figure 2.26c).

 The concentrations of copper and lead are considerably lower than that of zinc.
-Both of these metals' concentrations were generally less than 5 ppb in water from each site (Figures 2.27a, b and c and 2.28a, b and c).
+Both of these metals' concentrations were generally less than 5 μ g/l in water from each site (Figures 2.27a, b and c and 2.28a, b and c).
 Exceptions (Wet Well 3 and suction lysimeters, and MW-T-02-06) occur in the unsaturated zone and in areas of active tailings placement.
-These observations are consistent with the observation that copper and lead mobility are greatest when the tailings are first placed, then decrease with time.
-The concentrations of copper and lead in the lysimeter samples were all less than 10 ppb.
+These observations are consistent with the previous observations that copper and lead mobility are greatest when the tailings are first placed, then decrease with time.

 Cadmium data are shown in Figure 2.29a, b and c.
-With the exception of Wet Well 3, cadmium concentrations are very low (less than 0.5 ppb).
-Cadmium in Wet Well 3 had a maximum value of 27 ppb in 2002 and showed seasonal fluctuation similar that of zinc, albeit at significantly lower concentrations.
-The new well MW-T-02-06 showed a cadmium concentration of 4.5 ppb in June 2003; however, both samples in 2004 were less than the detection limit of 0.5 ppb.
+With the exception of Wet Well 3, cadmium concentrations are very low (less than 0.5 μ g/l).
+Cadmium in Wet Well 3 had a maximum value of 27 μ g/l in 2002 and showed seasonal fluctuation similar that of zinc, albeit at significantly lower concentrations.
+Well MW-T-02-06 showed a cadmium concentration of 4.5 μ g/l in June 2003; however, both samples in 2004 and the sample in 2005 were all less than the detection limit of 0.5 μ g/l.